-How Should A Manager Answer An Employee’s Request For A Pay Raise?As the manager of a team, it’s important to be able to handle any situation that arises.
+How to handle employee’s request for a pay raise?
+5 Samples and ScenariosAs the manager of a team, it’s important to be able to handle any situation that arises.
 Whether your employee is asking for time off to take care of a personal matter, making a request for a pay raise, or anything in between, being able to calmly and concisely address the request is key to maintaining good workplace relations.
 This blog post will outline the most common reasons employees make a request for a pay raise and how a manager should respond.
 We’ll also give you tips on answering an employee’s request for a pay raise in the best way possible – based on the reasons they’ve given you.
 Keep reading to learn more!

 - The most common reasons for employees wanting a pay raise

 - How does a manager answer an employee’s request for a pay raise?

 - How to answer an Employee’s request for a Pay Raise?
 Email Samples for Managers